Zapier: History

-Profitability, continued growth (2014–present)
+Since its founding, Zapier has grown with minimal outside fundraising, a practice that is uncommon among software companies.
+In October 2012, Zapier received a $1.2 million seed round led by Bessemer Venture Partners (BVP), Draper Fisher Jurvetson (DFJ), and several angel investors.

 Zapier became profitable in 2014.
-In March 2017, Zapier introduced a $10,000 "de-location" package program to support tech workers who chose to move out of the San Francisco Bay Area.
-Foster stated the initiative was a response to the region's high cost of living and housing shortage, aiming to ensure employees would not have to choose between career advancement in the Bay Area and personal goals such as starting a family elsewhere.
-The program was limited to individuals intending to move away from the Bay Area and required a commitment of at least one year of employment at the company.
+In March 2017, Zapier introduced a $10,000 "de-location" package program for workers who chose to move out of the San Francisco Bay Area, due to the region's high cost of living and housing shortage, The program was limited to individuals intending to move away from the Bay Area and required a commitment of at least one year of employment at the company.
 Zapier received about 150 applicants over the weekend, including 50 who specifically cited the de-location package in their application.
-The initiative came amid growing frustration among Bay Area tech workers over housing shortages, rising costs of living, and broader concerns about displacement and gentrification linked to the tech industry's expansion.

-In December 2018, Zapier reported that its annual recurring revenue (ARR) had surpassed US$50 million, reflecting nearly 50% growth since January, when ARR was US$35 million.
-The company also announced that it had reached its 200th employee.
+In December 2018, Zapier announced that it had reached its 200th employee.

-In early 2020, during the onset COVID-19 pandemic, Zapier set up a US$1 million small business assistance fund for struggling customers.
-In the summer of that year, the company surpassed $100 million in ARR.
 In January 2021, investment firms Sequoia Capital and Steadfast Financial purchased shares from some of Zapier's early investors in a secondary market transaction.
 The terms of the deal, including the amount sold and the participating investors, were not publicly disclosed.
 The transaction valued the company at US$5 billion.
-Foster stated that the sale reduced pressure to pursue a liquidity event, such as an initial public offering (IPO) or acquisition.
-He also confirmed that none of the founders took part in the sale.
-Foster added that with the involvement of Sequoia and Steadfast, Zapier would leverage their networks and support to drive further revenue growth through connections with their portfolio companies.
-As of August 2022, the company employed approximately 700 people in close to forty countries, all working remotely.
+Foster stated none of the founders took part in the sale.
+As of August 2022, the company employed approximately 700 people in close to forty countries.

-In October 2025, Zapier became available for purchase through the AWS Marketplace, an online catalog where customers can discover, test, and deploy third-party software and services that operate on Amazon Web Services (AWS).
-The listing enabled AWS customers to purchase Zapier using cloud credits, streamlining procurement and deployment processes.
-The announcement followed Zapier's integration with AWS Bedrock, a service that provides access to foundational models for developing generative AI applications.